a740g/raylib-64/README.md

 On Windows, why does the program that I write using the library momentarily open a console Window?

-- raylib has it's own graphics windows and does it's own Window management.
-So we made the QB64 programs using the library `$Console:Only`.
-This ensures that other graphics feature in QB64 does not interfer with raylib.
-As a side-effect, this opens a console Window when compiled programs are lauched.
+- raylib has it's own graphics window and does it's own window management.
+So, any program using the library will by default be `$Console:Only`.
+This ensures that other graphics feature in QB64 does not interfere with raylib.
+As a side-effect, this opens a console Window when compiled programs are launched.
 The console window however is minimized by default.

 What QB64 statements and functions should I avoid while using raylib?